steadybit/extension-kubernetes/extadvice/single_azure_zone/validation_needed.md

-You already took action and configured it.
-Validate your configuration via the experiment.
+You already took action by spreading the pods across multiple zones.
+Now, validate your configuration by simulating an outage of one zone.